Steward

 Inspection records speak to status and deficiencies.
 Repair invoices speak to cost, urgency, and recurring mechanical issues.

-Both belong in the packet, but they should not be treated as the same kind of event.
+Both belong in the report, but they should not be treated as the same kind of event.

 Portfolio view matters